Glenn Poorman, September 2022

 In the samples below, we play the single sawtooth tone again and play with both the cutoff frequency and the resonance demonstrating how the two interact with each other.
 In the first sample, we'll set the cutoff at a middle of the road location and vary the resonance.
 In the second sample, the resonance is turned up fairly high and the cutoff frequency is varied.

 Amplifier (loudness)The amplifier section of the synthesizer controls the volume of the sound.
 On an analog synthesizer, the oscillators never really stop oscillating.
-They are generating their waveform all of the time but that sound is patched into the amplifier where it is stopped with a zero volume (like a river running into a dam).
-The sound is then essentially cut loose via a key press and makes it to your ear at the volume set on the amplifier.
+They generate their waveforms continuously but that sound is patched into the amplifier where it is stopped with a zero volume (like a river running into a dam).
+The sound is then essentially cut loose by way of a trigger.
+Like the oscillator pitch, that trigger can vary but the most common is the press of a key on a keyboard.

 The volume is a simple adjustment as it is on any piece of audio gear.
 When a sound is generated (not taking any additional components into account), it is immediately heard at the volume the amplifier is set at until such time that the sound is stopped and just as immediately goes quiet.
 This is the basic tone you can hear in the sample below.